subract/dotfiles/README.md

 # Usage

-Symlink as needed to appropriate locations - I use Ansible to automate this task
+Symlink as needed to appropriate locations - I use Ansible to automate this task.

 ## Package notes